a libpam bug

 Login incorrect

 Why did it break?
-Let’s have a look at how passwords are stored in linux.
+Let’s look at the way passwords are stored in linux.

 /etc/shadow structure